-42 Jonathan R. Macey & Geoffrey P. Miller, Double Liability of Bank Shareholders: History and Implications, 27 WAKE FOREST L. REV. 31, 31 (1992).
+44 Jonathan R. Macey & Geoffrey P. Miller, Double Liability of Bank Shareholders: History and Implications, 27 WAKE FOREST L. REV. 31, 31 (1992).

-43 Pargendler, supra note 31, at 20.
+45 Pargendler, supra note 31, at 20.

-44 See, e.g., N.Y.
-BUS.
-CORP.
-LAW § 630 (LexisNexis 2019) (imposing joint and several liability for labor debts on the ten largest shareholders of close corporations).
+46 See, e.g., N.Y.
+Bus.
+Corp.
+Law § 630 (LexisNexis 2019) (imposing joint and several liability for labor debts on the ten largest shareholders of close corporations).

-45 Pargendler, supra note 31, at 23 (describing how the 1987 statute extended to controlling shareholders a regime of strict liability and freezing of personal assets that applied to directors and officers of financial institutions under intervention since 1974).
+47 Pargendler, supra note 31, at 23 (describing how the 1987 statute extended to controlling shareholders a regime of strict liability and freezing of personal assets that applied to directors and officers of financial institutions under intervention since 1974).

-46 Lei No. 8.078, de 11 de setembro de 1990, D.O.U. de 12.09.1990 (Braz.), Art.
+48 Lei No. 8.078, de 11 de setembro de 1990, D.O.U. de 12.09.1990 (Braz.), art.
 28, § 5°.

-47 Pargendler, supra note 31, at 24.
+49 Pargendler, supra note 31, at 24.

-48 ADA PELLEGRINI GRINOVER ET AL., CÓDIGO DE DEFESA DO CONSUMIDOR: COMENTADO PELOS AUTORES DO ANTEPROJETO 237 (8th ed., 2005).
+51 ADA PELLEGRINI GRINOVER ET AL., CÓDIGO DE DEFESA DO CONSUMIDOR: COMENTADO PELOS AUTORES DO ANTEPROJETO 237 (8th ed., 2005).
 The text accompanying the veto message lends support to the "typo theory," as it argues that other provisions of the Code "already contain all the elements necessary for the application of veil piercing, which constitutes, according to widely dominant doctrine under national and foreign law, an exceptional technique of repression of abusive practices" (emphasis added).

-49 S.T.J., Recurso Especial No. 279.273-SP, Relator: Min.
-Ari Pargendler, Relator p/: Acórdão Min.
-Nancy Andrighi, 02.12.2003, D.J., 03.03.2004 (Braz.).
+52 Superior Tribunal de Justiça [Superior Court of Justice], Recurso Especial No. 279.273-SP, Relator: Min.
+Ari Pargendler, Relatora p/: Acórdão Min.
+Nancy Andrighi, 02.12.2003, D.J.
+03.03.2004 (Braz.).

-shareholders (including minority shareholders of close corporations) jointly and severally liable for unpaid dues to employees.50 Moreover, the same language was adopted in Brazil's environmental protection statute of 1998, which authorizes veil piercing of an entity "whenever its personality is an obstacle to the compensation of harm caused to the quality of the environment."51
+Despite its serendipitous origin, the innovative provision in the Consumer Protection Code - the first statutory rule on "disregard of legal entity" in Brazilian law - came to spread and influence stakeholder protections in other areas of law.
+Labor courts used it by analogy to render shareholders (including minority shareholders of close corporations) jointly and severally liable for unpaid dues to employees.53 Moreover, Brazil's environmental protection statute of 1998 adopts the same language used in the Consumer Protection Code to authorize piercing the corporate veil of an entity "whenever its personality is an obstacle to the compensation of harm caused to the quality of the environment."54

-The erosion of limited liability in Brazil is such that scholars have decried the "end of limited liability" in the country.52 Importantly, the attack on limited liability does not apply uniformly across areas of law, but is concentrated in contexts of vulnerable stakeholders and difficult regulation.
-Brazilian economists have argued that the imposition of liability on controlling shareholders and managers of banks may be a more effective regulatory option given the well-known shortcomings of command-and-control regulations.53 Brazilian courts are much more reluctant to overcome limited liability for the benefit of contract counterparties in commercial transactions, which are subject to the Civil Code's restrictive provisions conditioning veil piercing on a finding of "commingling of assets" or "deviation of purpose."54
+The erosion of limited liability in Brazil is such that scholars have decried the "end of limited liability" in the country.55 Importantly, however, the attack on limited liability does not apply uniformly across areas of law, but is concentrated in contexts of vulnerable stakeholders and difficult regulation.
+Brazilian economists have argued that the imposition of liability on controlling shareholders and managers of banks may be a more effective regulatory option given the well-known shortcomings of command-and-control regulations.56 Brazilian courts are much more reluctant to overcome limited liability for the benefit of contract counterparties in commercial transactions, which are subject to the Civil Code's restrictive provisions conditioning veil piercing on a finding of "commingling of assets" or "deviation of purpose."57